carpentries-incubator/SDC-BIDS-dMRI/_episodes/introduction.md

 ### Why `DIPY`?

-- Fully free and open source
+- Fully free and open source.
 - Implemented in Python.
 Easy to understand, and easy to use.
-- Implementations of many state-of-the art algorithms
+- Implementations of many state-of-the art algorithms.
 - High performance.
-Many algorithms implemented in [Cython](http://cython.org/)
+Many algorithms implemented in [Cython](http://cython.org/).

 ### Defining a measurement: <code>GradientTable</code>